JaBoiJimJam/FireFind/backend/README.md

 Then send a `POST` request to `http://localhost:8000/scan` with a CSV or XLSX file in the `file` form field.
 Findings are returned as JSON and optional CSV/PDF reports are saved to the `out/` directory.

+#### Configuration API

+The FastAPI service also exposes authenticated endpoints for inspecting and updating the active rules configuration:

+- `GET /api/config/rules` – returns the merged runtime configuration alongside revision metadata.
+- `PATCH /api/config/rules` – accepts a JSON payload with a `changes` object containing partial configuration updates.
+Optional `message` metadata is recorded with the revision audit trail.
+- `GET /api/config/rules/history?limit=<n>` – retrieves the most recent revision entries (defaults to 20).

+All configuration endpoints require a bearer token supplied via the `Authorization: Bearer <token>` header.
+Configure the shared secret with the `FIRE_FIND_API_TOKEN` environment variable before starting the API.
+Optional user attribution can be provided via the `X-Firefind-Actor` header and is recorded with every revision entry.

+Approved updates are persisted to the configured YAML file (defaults to `rules/rules.yaml`) and appended to a JSONL history alongside version numbers, timestamps, and actor details.
+The analysis service loads configuration from disk for every request, so threshold adjustments take effect immediately without restarting the backend.

 ### CLI Parameters

 - `--vendor`: Firewall vendor (currently supports: `fortinet`)